 During the restoration of 'Het Duivenvrouwtje' the work was given a new patina layer at bronze foundry Custers, this is a process that ensures that all bronze is given the same color.

 Although 'pigeon females' are of all times, two of them have achieved legendary status in Rotterdam.
 Both were also immortalized in a work of art.
 Read the story about the pigeon females of Rotterdam here, or take a look at the restored ones yourself Pigeon female by Adri Blok, which recently adorns a facade on the Meent.

 But after the demolition of the school, to make way for the new construction around the Laurenskerk, the facade was lost.
 Rotterdammers, newspapers and finally also city council members were increasingly wondering where the image had gone.
-Recently found BKOR the image back, somewhere in a shed of the municipality, wrapped in a thick layer of plastic.
-The "female" was completely restored and the pigeons, which had really disappeared, were cast in bronze again.
+Recently found BKOR the statue back, somewhere in a shed of the municipality, wrapped in a thick layer of plastic.
+The "female" was completely restored and the pigeons, which had really disappeared, were again cast in bronze.
 In short, The Pigeon Woman could return to the city.

 But where?
 The work should then actually return to the Binnenrotte / Oppert area.
 Entrepreneur and property owner Robin von Weiler, better known as' Mr. Meent ', offered one of his buildings on the Meent as a carrier for The Pigeon Woman, namely the corner Oppert / Meent, above restaurant Napoli.
 Here the façade image will be given a second life and the 'lady' can once again cast her gaze on the Laurenskerk.